-This document provides more in-depth descriptions of how to use the Swing Testing Toolkit editor.
+This document provides more in-depth description of how to use the Swing Testing Toolkit editor.

 Tests specifications are a convenient way to organize a suite of actions and assertions that make up a test case.
-They are saved to disk as XML as a convenient and standardized storage format.
+They are saved to the disk as XML files (convenient and standardized storage format).

 Tests specifications are primarily composed of actions and assertions.

-Assertions (Check …) allow you to verify the state of your GUI.
-You can check the value of GUI component visible strings or properties.
+Assertions (Check …) allow you to verify the state of the GUI.
+You can check the value of a component property, check visible strings, … .

 Normally the test will stop running and report an error if actions or assertions fail.

-Component finders represent actual GUI component instances within your code under test.
+Component finders represent actual GUI components within your code under test.
 They are used by most actions and assertions to locate the target GUI component.

 Run the class “xy.ui.testing.editor.TestEditor”.